 And tickets at the Raleigh Grande have stayed an affordable $9.50 so you won’t break the bank here on either tickets or food.
 I’ve managed to catch a couple of movies here and if your focus is more on the movie than the food, you can’t go wrong at the Raleigh Grande.
 While the food is more garden variety, higher end movie-theater fare, the screens and movie-watching experience more than make up for that slight miss.
 Plus you’ve got the Lynnwood Brewing Concern right across the street if you’re hungry!

-Now let’s head back down to Cary and the new Frank CineBowl!
+Now (Paragon Theaters Parkside – Extreme as of December 2021) let’s head back down to Cary and the new Paragon Theaters Parkside!
 This bowling alley and cinema presents another spin on the deluxe movie theatre experience.
 Up front and to the right you’ll find the bowling alley lit up in neon.
 Above the bowling alley area is an arcade with some fun games like Pop-a-Shot, skee-ball and more.
 And to the left, you’ve got your luxe movie theaters!
-Like Cinebistro, they serve food right up in the theater but like Raleigh Grande, they offer up stadium style seating with motorized leather seats.
-So you’ve got the best of both worlds at CineBowl & Grille.

 The food menu here is upgraded theater food but it’s not bad at all!
 I ordered up a ridiculous plate of tater tots which was a ginormous, heaping mound of crisp tots covered with two types of cheese sauce, bacon, and scallions, delicious!
 But I could have fed a family of four off these tots.
 The rest of the menu runs the gamut of wings, tacos, sandwiches, burgers and entrees, plenty good but more casual than Cinebistro.
 With ticket prices in the $12 to $15 range, Frank Theatres CineBowl & Grille is an excellent option if you’re looking for food AND a movie.